Why study housing in Leavenworth?

 The City has made several changes to support additional housing for all economic levels including permitting Accessory Dwelling Units, zero lot line development, updated Planned Development regulations and added two new funding support tools for affordable housing.
 These changes have resulted in more housing.
 City leadership and support has led to the largest housing project the City’s history: the Leavenworth Haus apartment complex with 200 new units coming online fall of 2020 through 2021.

 But the city continues to struggle with insufficient housing options, rising housing costs, and limited housing availability.
 To meet these needs, we applied and were awarded a Housing Action Plan grant through the Washington State Department of Commerce.

-The Housing Action Plan is in the final review with the City Council and will provide guidance for future recommended changes to the City policies and regulations.
+The Housing Action Plan was approved by Resolution 09-2021 on April 13, 2021.
+This document will provide guidance for future recommended changes to the City policies and regulations.
 These recommendations are intended to address current and future housing needs at all economic levels.